 - What Market Research Questions Should You Ask Your Audience?

-4. Instead of just giving advice, show people why that advice is right
+4. Don’t just give advice.
+Show why that advice is right

-People will read things that they think are interesting.
-So how do you get people to sit up and think “that’s interesting?”
+How do you get people to sit up and think, “that’s interesting?”

 What, according to Davis, makes an idea interesting?